encore428/minesweeper/README.md

 **Pages**

 Blueprints of the pages on frontend.
-We will store the static and templates here for it to be self-contained as a front-end only folder.
+Necessary files are stored in static and templates folders for it to be self-contained.

 **Resources**